The Limits of Liberalization: Sub-National Government Autonomy and the Auto Industry in Post-WTO Era China

 Through case studies of China’s WTO trade disputes in the automobile and wind turbine sectors, I argue that China’s compliance with WTO rulings reflects Beijing’s skillful navigation through the WTO’s dispute-resolution process rather than socialization to international norms.
 China liberally implements industrial policies and removes them after they come into dispute at the WTO—strategies that I characterize as “convenient compliance.”
 By the time China removes the challenged measures, it often no longer needs them, since it has already achieved its goals and can still build up a reputation as a responsible WTO member by complying with the organization’s rulings.
 The dynamics of the global supply chain certainly complicate foreign business groups’ interests and countries’ domestic political calculations regarding trade disputes with China.

-[In Printing] Quiet transformation from the Bottom: Emerging Transnational Coalition of Non-state Actors in East Asia Community Building, Future of East Asia, Edited by Peter Hayes and Chung-In Moon, Palgrave (Asia Today Series).
+Quiet transformation from the Bottom: Emerging Transnational Coalition of Non-state Actors in East Asia Community Building, The Future of East Asia, Edited by Peter Hayes and Chung-In Moon, Asia Today.
+Palgrave Macmillan, Singapore 2018. –PDF Version

 If analyses of community-building efforts in Northeast Asia are fixated on the level of the nation-state and the central government, then one fails to capture the complex, transnational integration dynamics that are now vigorously at work in the region, contends Seung-Youn Oh in this chapter.
 Non-state actors—less constrained than national authorities by political tensions and historical legacies—are not only generating a new capacity for regional community-building, they are also strengthening existing forms of regional cooperation.
 Oh’s chapter explores how non-state actors in Northeast Asia in both individual countries and at the regional level serve as transnational constituencies and create regional networks to solve shared problems.
 Oh pays special attention to the networks and coalitions of non-state actors in China, Japan, and South Korea to assess the opportunities and challenges they face in overcoming the political and historical tensions in one of the least institutionalized regions in the world.
 Oh argues that issue-based and cross-border civil society collaboration has generated a new capacity for strengthening regional cooperation.
 In the face of pressing domestic developmental challenges in issue areas such as energy insecurity and environmental degradation, Oh examines how non-state actors are relevant to building a regional framework in Northeast Asia as both a normative and rational endeavor.